‘Round The Farm

 If it’s not good enough for our family’s table, we won’t put it out there for yours.
 We raise our pigs with care, give them a good life, and stand behind every cut we sell.

-Questions about cooking sirloin chops or want recipe ideas?
+Questions about cooking sliced pork loin or want recipe ideas?
 Just reach out—we’re happy to help.

 Photo above represents finished product.
 Actual product consist of pigs head with skin / jowls removed.